 What I did try was the Chocolate Fair (Pear).
-This artistically presented milk chocolate ganache (the featured image of this article) in the form of a letter ‘S’ was paired (and peared, I guess) with pear-lemon mousse, Chartreuse cream, pear gel, fresh mint slice, fresh pear dice and slice, honey-lemon coulis, fruit chips and sugar tuile.
+This artistically presented milk chocolate ganache (the featured image of this article) in the form of a letter ‘S’ was paired (and peared, I guess) with pear-lemon mousse, Chartreuse cream, pear gel, fresh mint slice, fresh pear dice and slice, honey-lemon coulis, fruit chips, and sugar tuile.
 I enjoyed every component of this sophisticated dessert!

-Additionally, Sona treated me with another creation from their menu – Oh!
+Additionally, Sona treated me to another creation from their menu – Oh!
 Chocolate.
-Served in a glass, the dessert included NY breakfast tea infused brûlée, 70 % Guanaja flourless chocolate cake, milk chocolate mousse, topped with Madagascar vanilla ice cream and Valrhona crunchy pearls impressively spiraling around the mousse in a small glass.
+Served in a glass, the dessert included NY breakfast tea infused brûlée, 70 % Guanaja flourless chocolate cake, milk chocolate mousse, topped with Madagascar vanilla ice cream, and Valrhona crunchy pearls impressively spiraling around the mousse in a small glass.
 When one poured the hot chocolate sauce over the thin chocolate top cover, it melted into the glass and opened the door into this choco haven.

 The owner of Sona is chef Hyun ah Seong.
 Before launching her sweet manufacture, she studied the trade in the USA and worked at Michelin-starred Joël Robuchon and Aquavit.
 In her dessert business, the motto “Make desserts better” is the driving force.
 And I must say I believe her!